How Stress Fuels Inflammation – And What You Can Do About It

 1. Gut-Specific Nutritional Support

 Nutrient-dense, whole-food diets that support the gut microbiome play a key role in stress-related inflammation.
-Fibre-rich plant foods, along with naturally occurring prebiotics found in foods like onions, garlic, and asparagus, help nourish beneficial gut bacteria and support immune regulation.
+Fibre-rich plant foods, along with naturally occurring prebiotics found in foods like onions, garlic, and asparagus, help nourish beneficial gut bacteria such as Lactobacillus and Bifidobacterium species and support immune regulation.

 2. Probiotics and Prebiotics

 Probiotic foods such as kefir, yoghurt, kimchi, and sauerkraut can help support microbial diversity during periods of stress.
-Prebiotics act as fuel for beneficial bacteria and may enhance gut resilience when stress exposure is ongoing.
+Prebiotics including fructo-oligosaccharides (FOS) and galacto-oligosaccharides (GOS) act as fuel for beneficial bacteria and may enhance gut resilience when stress exposure is ongoing.

 3. Reducing Inflammation with Natural Support